Taking the Kids After Disney Parks Reopening

 - A temporary elimination of single rider queues.

 - Continued implementation of virtual queues (like what is currently used for Rise of the Resistance at Star Wars: Galaxy’s Edge).
-This attraction’s boarding pass system faces a slight change when Disney Hollywood Studios reopens.
-Rather than a single “rope drop” opening of the virtual queue, it will instead happen three times a day.
+This attraction’s boarding pass system faced a slight change when Disney Hollywood Studios reopened.
+Rather than a single “rope drop” opening of the virtual queue, it instead happens three times a day.

-- At certain times (10 am, 1 pm and 4 pm), guests will be given the chance to obtain the required boarding pass for this ride, via the My Disney Experience app.
+- At certain times (10 am, 1 pm and 4 pm), guests are given the chance to obtain the required boarding pass for this ride, via the My Disney Experience app.

 - Additional physical barriers may include directional flow for foot traffic.
 Just like you might be seeing in the grocery stores, the Disney parks will add arrows on the ground to move guests in the same direction and allow for more personal space.

 Will Masks Be Required When Disney Parks Reopen?